edoardottt/awesome-hacker-search-engines/README.md

 - [hackedlist.io](https://hackedlist.io/) - Enter your domain to find credentials compromised by info-stealer malware
 - [HaveIBeenSold](https://haveibeensold.app/) - Lets you find out whether or not your email has been sold to third parties
 - [Leak.sx](https://leak.sx/) - The best leaked accounts website you always wanted
+- [ScatteredSecrets](https://scatteredsecrets.com/) - Search data breaches to see if your password has been compromised

 ### Leaks